 Unlike investing, trading enables you to take advantage of sector decline as well as growth.
-So you can use CFDs to hedge against periods of potential downturn that might occur as a result of regulatory changes and news.
+So you can use CFDs and spread bets to hedge against periods of potential downturn that might occur as a result of regulatory changes and news.

 If you don’t feel ready to start trading on live markets, you can always practise your trading strategy using an IG demo account.
 You’ll get all the functionality of our live platform, but completely risk-free.
 This means that you can start opening and closing positions on ethical shares and ETFs, without having to risk any real capital.